AJG91/gpt-2-gen/README.md

 [my-website]: https://AJG91.github.io "my-website"

 This repository showcases how language models such as GPT-2/3 generate text.
-In the process, you will learn how to fine-tune such models.
+In the process, you will learn how to fine-tune a custom GPT-2 generator.

 ## Getting Started